-Much of the literature into port safety focuses on specific aspects of safety or adopt specific methods or relies on the assumption that the data analysed is representative of all the possible data required.
+Much of the literature into port safety focuses on specific aspects of safety, adopts specific methods, or relies on the assumption that the data analysed is representative of all the possible data required.
 We would argue that the above case study, through its purely exploratory approach, reveals the importance of also considering the gaps in such data, and of also studying port safety from a more holistic perspective that considers the interrelationship of the many factors involved.
-We feel that more holistic and large studies studies would help shed light on these interrelationships.
+We feel that more holistic and large studies would help shed light on these interrelationships.
 Studies that drew on a range of methods such as a combination of in-depth interviews with questionnaires, analysed using methods such as Analytic Network Process.
 Further, expanding the study to include port workers and sailors as well as the type of stakeholders interviewed here would make such a study more holistic.
-Such study would shed more light on how the many factors that have been studied so far can be seen to operate in combination, and thus help shed light on how to best increase risk reduction and thus how to better improve port safety.
-They would in addition, help resolve issues such as how it is possible to ascertain relationships such as those between the failure to comply with rules and the causes of accidents in ports.
+Such study would shed more light on how the many factors that have been studied so far can be seen to operate in combination, and thus help shed light on how to best enhance risk reduction and thus how to better improve port safety.
+They would in addition, help resolve issues such as how it is possible to ascertain relationships such as those between the failure to comply with rules and the causes of accidents in ports, and help with development of the city overall.

 Acknowledgement